Execution by firing squad: Procedure

+Mahdi groaned two more times about 45 seconds after that.
+His breaths continued for about 80 seconds before he appeared to take one final gasp."

 Execution by firing squad is a specific practice that is distinct from other forms of execution by firearms, such as an execution by shot(s) to the back of the head or neck.
-However, the single shot by the squad's officer with a pistol (coup de grâce) is sometimes incorporated in a firing squad execution, particularly if the initial volley turns out not to be immediately fatal.
+However, the single shot to the brain by the squad's officer with a pistol at point blank (coup de grâce) is sometimes incorporated in a firing squad execution, particularly if the initial volley turns out not to be immediately fatal.
 Before the introduction of firearms, bows or crossbows were often used—Saint Sebastian is usually depicted as executed by a squad of Roman auxiliary archers in around AD 288; King Edmund the Martyr of East Anglia, by some accounts, was tied to a tree and executed by Viking archers on 20 November 869 or 870.

+Sometimes, one or more of the members of the firing squad may be issued a rifle containing a blank cartridge.
+In such cases, the shooters are not told beforehand whether they are using live or blank ammunition.
+This is believed to reinforce the sense of diffusion of responsibility among the firing squad members.
+It provides each member with a measure of plausible deniability that they, personally, did not fire a bullet at all.
+In practice however, firing a live round produces significant recoil, while firing a blank round does not.
+In more modern times such as during the 2010 execution of Ronnie Lee Gardner in Utah, US, one rifleman may be given a "dummy" cartridge containing a wax bullet, which provides a more realistic recoil.

 Military significance

 The method is often the capital punishment or disciplinary means employed by military courts for crimes such as cowardice, desertion, espionage, murder, mutiny, or treason.

 If the condemned prisoner is an ex-officer who is acknowledged to have shown bravery throughout their career, they may be afforded the privilege of giving the order to fire.
-An example of this is Marshal of France Michel Ney.
+Cases of this are the executions of Marshals Michel Ney and Joachim Murat.
 As a means of insulting the condemned, however, past executions have had them shot in the back, denied blindfolds, or even tied to chairs.
-When Galeazzo Ciano, son-in-law of Benito Mussolini, and several other former Fascists who voted to remove Mussolini from power were executed, they were tied to chairs facing away from their executioners.
-By some reports, Ciano managed to twist his chair around at the last second to face them.
+When Galeazzo Ciano, son-in-law of Benito Mussolini, and several other former fascists who voted to remove Mussolini from power were executed, they were tied to chairs facing away from their executioners.
+By some reports, Ciano managed to twist his chair around at the last second to face them, but this is unconfirmed.